Rozcy/MapGenerator/README.md

 ## Screenshots

-Here are some screenshots showcasing the procedurally generated terrain:
+Here are some screenshots showcasing the potential for the generated terrain:

 ![Screenshot 1](Images/Desert.png)
 *Caption: A vast desert biome with scattered vegetation*